QPALM: A Proximal Augmented Lagrangian Method for Nonconvex Quadratic Programs: Parameter selection

 \subsubsection{Primal penalty parameters}

 The primal, or proximal, penalty parameters \(\Sx\) serve to regularize the QP around the ``current'' point \({\hat x}^k\).
-An appropriate choice makes it so the subproblems are strongly convex, as discussed before.
-In many problems, the user knows whether his QP will be convex or nonconvex.
+An appropriate choice makes it so \review{that} the subproblems are strongly convex, as discussed before.
+In many problems, the user knows whether \review{the QP at hand is convex or not}.
 Therefore, QPALM allows the user to indicate which case is dealt with.
 If the user indicates the problem is (or might be) nonconvex, i.e. that \(Q\) is not necessarily positive semidefinite, QPALM uses \cref{alg:lobpcg} to obtain a tight lower bound \(\lambda^*\) on the minimum eigenvalue.
 If this value is negative, we set \(\forall i: \Sx_{ii} = \frac{1}{|\lambda^*-10^{-6}|}\).
-Otherwise, or in the case the user indicates the problem is convex, the default for \(\Sx_{ii} = 10^{-7}\), a reasonably low value to not interfere with the convergence speed while guaranteeing that \(H_k(x)\) or \(\widetilde \K_k(x)\) is positive definite or quasidefinite respectively.
-Furthermore, in the convex case, if the convergence is slow but the primal termination criterion \eqref{eq:primal termination} is already satisfied, \(\Sx_{ii}\) may be decreased even further to \(10^{-12}\) depending on an estimate of the (machine accuracy) errors that would be accumulated in \(H_k(x)\).
+Otherwise, or \review{in case} the user indicates the problem is convex, the default value \review{is \(\Sx_{ii}^{-1} = 10^{-7}\)}, a reasonably low value to not interfere with the convergence speed while guaranteeing that \(H_k(x)\) or \(\widetilde \K_k(x)\) is positive definite or quasidefinite respectively. \review{This penalty has then a very similar effect as the Hessian regularization in OSQP \cite{stellato2020osqp}, where the default is \(10^{-6}\Id\).} Furthermore, in the convex case, if the convergence is slow but the primal termination criterion \eqref{eq:primal termination} is already satisfied, \review{\(\Sx_{ii}^{-1}\) may be further decreased to \(10^{-12}\)} depending on an estimate of the (machine accuracy) errors that would be accumulated in \(H_k(x)\).
 Finally, QPALM also allows the selection of an initial \(\Sx_{0,ii} = \gamma_{\rm init}\), and an update rule \(\Sx_{k+1,ii} = \min(\gamma_{\rm upd} \Sx_{k+1,ii}, \gamma_{\rm max})\), but this is not beneficial in practice.
 Not only does it not seem to speed up convergence on average, but every change in \(\Sx\) also forces QPALM to refactorize the system.